Duopoly: Cournot duopoly

+Bertrand duopoly

+In a Bertrand duopoly, two firms compete on price instead of quantity.
+Each firm assumes that its rival's price is fixed and chooses its own price to maximize profit.
+This model predicts that, under certain conditions, firms will set prices equal to marginal cost, leading to perfect competition.

+Stackelberg duopoly

+A Stackelberg duopoly is a model where one firm (the leader) chooses its output level first, followed by the other firm (the follower).
+The follower observes the leader's output decision and adjusts its own output to maximize profit.
+The Stackelberg model often results in a higher total output and lower market price than the Cournot and Bertrand models.

 Examples in business

 A commonly cited example of a duopoly is that involving Visa and Mastercard, who between them control a large proportion of the electronic payment processing market.
 In 2000 they were the defendants in a United States Department of Justice antitrust lawsuit.
 An appeal was upheld in 2004.

-Examples where two companies control an overwhelming proportion of a market are:
+Other examples where two companies control an overwhelming proportion of a market are: